mim/ling83800hw3/README.md

 To do this, you will:

 1.  build a language model over plaintext tokens,
-2.  write a function which constructs a lattice of possible plaintext tokens for a given scrambled sentence, and
+2.  write a function that constructs a lattice of possible plaintext tokens for a given scrambled sentence, and
 3.  score this lattice by composing it with the language model and decode it using the Viterbi algorithm.